 Veterinarians can become board certified through the American College of Veterinary Behaviorists (ACVB) after meeting certain qualifications.
 To apply for the certification exam, veterinarians must complete an internship and an ACVB-approved residency.
 Other requirements include publishing a scientific paper in a peer-reviewed journal and writing three case studies.
 Candidates who are accepted must successfully complete the 2-day exam to receive certification.
 Additionally, the ABS grants the Certified Applied Animal Behaviorist credential to specialists who meet education and experience requirements.

 Step 6: Continue Education

-Animal behavioral specialists can complete continuing education to develop new knowledge and skills throughout their careers.
-Specialists may attend continuing education events hosted by professional organizations, such as the International Association of Animal Behavior Consultants.
+Animal behavioral specialists may find increased job opportunities by developing skills throughout their careers, and attending continuing education events hosted by professional organizations, such as the International Association of Animal Behavior Consultants.
 These events cover topics like dominance in dogs and wolves, canine behavior and fatigue, animal emotions and ethology.
 Depending on the agency a specialist obtains certification through, continuing education may be required on a regular basis for certification renewal.